zpeng2022/edu-cpo-lab-zpeng/README.md

 - `SelfHashMap.py` -- implementation of `SelfHashMap` class with
 - basic hash map features
 - `test_DicHashMap.py` -- tests for dicHashMap
+- `localcheck.bash` -- check codestyle and typical python error
+- on a local machine

 ## Features